 “When did this happen?”

-“Over twenty years ago, shortly before I was born.
-Before the Fracture, Evermoor was ruled by many leaders, each beholden to their own community.”
+“Over twenty years prior, during the Fracture.
+Before Lyderea, our world was ruled by many leaders, each beholden to their own community.”

 “The Fracture?
 What’s that?”

-He almost gets angry again, but then he takes a breath and says, “I keep forgetting you’re not from Evermoor.
-My apologies.”
-Before I can assure him it’s not a problem, he continues speaking.
-“For several millennia, the inhabitants of Evermoor lived in peace.
-That changed about a hundred years ago, when a wizard named Velys Skyseer constructed a network of interconnective magics.
-It allowed for instant communication throughout the lands, and in many cases, instant transport of material goods.
-We called it the Velic Tessellate.”
+“For several millennia, the folk of Evermoor lived in peace.
+That changed a hundred years back, when a wizard named Velys Skyseer constructed a network of intricate magics.
+It allowed for instant communication, and in some cases, immediate transport of material goods.
+The network was known as the Velic Tessellate.”

-“It’s not.
+“They aren’t.
 Not inherently, anyway.
-But as the Tessellate expanded and grew in power, it allowed for more and more luxury.
-No one had to converse in person, and no one had to leave their home.
-Instead of aiming for consensus or logic, everyone lapsed into anger and vitriol.
-And since the Tessellate permitted mass indulgence, few—if any—reaped the consequences of their words or actions.”
+But as the Tessellate expanded and grew in power, it spawned an excess of ease and luxury.
+No one needed to converse in person, so instead of aiming for consensus or logic, folk lapsed into anger and vitriol.
+And since the Tessellate allowed for toxic discourse, few—if any—reaped the consequence of their words and actions.”

-I study the ground as we keep walking.
 “Sounds familiar.
-On my world we’re spoiled by tech instead of magic.”
+On my world, we’re spoiled by technology instead of magic.”

-“Yeah.
-It’s helped us out in a lot of ways, but it’s also got some major downsides.
+“Yep.
+It’s definitely helped, but it’s got its downsides.
 I mean, we haven’t collapsed our civilization—”

 “Consider yourself lucky.”

-“Not at the moment,” I assure him.
 “I was, but it passed.
-A bunch of people caught it.
-Some died, but most got better.”
+Some died but most got better.”

-“What does it do?”
-We’ve been walking up the road on a steady incline, but now it smooths into level ground.
+“What does it do?
+If it infects you or whatever.”
+We’ve been walking up the road on a steady incline; now it smooths into level ground.

 “No.” He shakes his head.
-“That was the first possibility our mages ruled out—there were too many points of arcane entry.
-They think it much more likely that a breakdown in dialogue and the increase in hate was the actual cause.
-Enough of Evermoor let their malice grow to where it conjured a malady, and the Reft was the result.
-The Fracture was the physical tipping point—in less than a week’s time, diplomacy vanished and conflict reigned.
+“That was the first possibility our mages ruled out; there were too many points of arcane entry.
+They think it much more likely that a breakdown in dialogue was the primary cause.
+We let our malice grow and fester, and it eventually took form as the Crimson Reft.
+The Fracture was simply the physical tipping point.
+In the span of a week, diplomacy vanished and conflict reigned.
 Bonds and treaties were thrown to the wind.”

-“The first symptom is a deep reddening beneath the eyes.
-This lasts for roughly a month, and then it affects an individual’s behavior.
-Depending on temperament, they become anything from angry to murderous.
-After the reddening fades, some will regain their original demeanor.
-There are many, however, who remain brutish.”
+“The first symptom is a deep reddening around the eyes.
+After a week, it begins to affect a person’s behavior.
+Depending on their temperament, they become anything from angry to murderous.”

 “Aye.
 Humans, Fair Folk, Wildlyre…”